 BMP 1100 has a cost share ratio of 30 per cent government, 70 per cent applicant, and an overall funding cap of \$80,000 across all eligible practices.
-A single Application Worksheet can include all eligible practices within BMP 1100.
+A single Application Worksheet can include multiple eligible practices within BMP 1100.

-Code Practice Description Сар 1101 Reduced till attachments and strip till applicators such as trash whippers, row cleaners for row crop planters, roller crimpers (for late summer crops) OR rental/custom expenses for strip till applications \$40,000 Or remai/custom expenses for strip till applications 1102 Addition of low disturbance fertilizer delivery (including discs/knives/etc. to enable single pass fertilization at time of strip till; tanks (for fertilizer) \$40.000 1102 Not eligible as a stand-alone application, must be an add- on to Practice Code 1101.
-Eligible for equipment purchase / retrofits only (not rental / custom expenses). \$ 10,000
+Code Practice Description Сар 1101 Reduced till attachments and strip till applicators such as trash whippers, row cleaners for row crop planters, roller crimpers (for late summer crops) OR rental/custom expenses for strip till applications \$40,000 1102 Addition of low disturbance fertilizer delivery (including discs/knives/closing wheels etc. to enable single pass fertilization at time of strip till; tanks (for fertilizer) Not eligible as a stand-alone application, must be an add- on to Practice Code 1101.
+Eligible for equipment purchase / retrofits only (not rental / custom expenses). \$40,000